dhojayev/traderepublic-portfolio-downloader/README.md

 > - Comprehensive test coverage
 > - Stricter adherence to Go best practices
 >
-> The rewrite will eventually become version 2.0.0.
-The current version remains functional but will only receive critical bug fixes until the new version is released.
+> **Note:** There is no estimated completion date for v2.
+The current version will not receive any updates or fixes.
 >
 > **Want to help?** Check out the [issues](https://github.com/dhojayev/traderepublic-portfolio-downloader/issues) or explore the `v2` directory to contribute to the rewrite.